 The new director-general would do well if he convenes a purely scientific and technical body, with not all participants being civil servants, to review the technical information for Iran, Syria, and any other safeguarded country the Safeguards Department of the IAEA has doubts about.
 This body should reach the proper conclusions about the history of the nuclear projects and the present state of affairs in these countries.
 Moreover, it should evaluate the probable future trends and assess both worst-case possibilities and the most probable scenario.

 By doing this, and publishing its findings including the data upon which the conclusions are based, Amano will have done two important things: He will restore some of the faith in the IAEA that has been lost in the recent years, and he will have set a new baseline for the assessment of new developments in the nuclear proliferation area.

-The writer is a senior research associate at the Institute of National Security Studies
+The writer is a senior research associate at the Institute for National Security Studies.